 Step 1: Submit your material to CaptionSync

 Make sure you have checked Digital NLE Captions in the Advanced Settings.
-If you want us to review the caption results before generating the NLE movie, please also check Result Review in Advanced Settings (prepaid accounts will need to have purchased Result Review minutes).
+If you want us to review the caption results before generating the NLE movie, please also check Result Review in Advanced Settings.
 When you select Digital NLE Captions you then need to enter the NLE Timecode, NLE Row, NLE Column, and NLE Codec you determined in steps 1-3 in the one-time configuration.
 Check the Save above as default checkbox if you would like these settings saved as default.

 You can also select Review Transcript before Captioning in Advanced Settings if you would like to review and approve the transcript from the transcriber before we create the caption files.